Group Health Insurance: How to Demystify Room Rent and ICU Limits?

 Group health insurance is a type of health insurance in which health coverage would be offered to a group of members under a single policy.
 Room rent in group health insurance is the per-day room charges or bed charges the hospital charges the insured patient in case of hospitalization.

 The “room rent sub-limit” is the limit on the room the insured customer can opt for in case of hospitalization.
 The sub-limit is very important as it would decide the claim payout after the hospitalization.
+Same goes for the ICU limits.

 Industry experts advise customers to choose their room rent and ICU limits very carefully at the time of purchasing the group health insurance plan as selecting a higher room category would reflect negatively on the overall claim amount to be paid.